Baaaaam/benchmarks/README.md

 Repository layout and use:
 -------------------------------------

-* [the main repository](https://github.com/cyclus/benchmarks) will hold only canonical problem definitions [jsn]_ and supporting information in an OFCB directory,
+* [the main repository](https://github.com/cyclus/benchmarks) will hold only canonical problem definitions[1] and supporting information in an OFCB directory,
 * each participating fuel cycle tool project should:
   - fork this repository,
   - create a directory for their code,